HCL-TECH-SOFTWARE/connections-doc/source/admin/install/cp_install_services_tasks.md

         -   443 from everywhere
         -   80 from everywhere \(in case you plan to redirect to 443 and no load balancer does this job\)

-Storage configuration
+**Storage configuration**

-:   Starting with Connections 7, it is possible to use different types of storage.
+Starting with Connections 7, it is possible to use different types of storage.
 The recommended setup contains the configuration of a NFS v4 entry point to store both data from shared WebSphere-based Connections services, as well as claims and PVs from the Component Pack side.

 ## Installation vs. upgrade steps {#section_v5r_1dj_dvb .section}